wso2/docs-is/en/docs/connectors/configuring-Duo-Security-Authenticator.md

     authentication to ensure secure login.

-    **Important** : When you update the mobile claim in user profile , use the same format of mobile number with country code as you registered in the DUO site. (i.e +9477\*\*\*\*\*\*\*)
+    **Important** : When you update the mobile claim in user profile, use the same format of mobile number with country code as you registered in the DUO site. (i.e +9477\*\*\*\*\*\*\*)